 It has X-Anti Reflection that reduces glare and X-Wide Angle viewing that helps you see every detail from anywhere in the room and both a light and color temperature sensor that reads the intensity of the ambient light in the room and adjusts the picture accordingly.
 Last but not least, the legs of the Z9J can be adjusted to fit both wide and narrow TV stands, or it can be wall-mounted if that works better for your space.

-Sony A90J Master Series OLED 4K TV (available in 83-, 65- and 55-inches): The A90J earns its Master Series status by being one of the brightest OLED TVs ever made - this is because of Sony’s work on thermal dissipation and the new Cognitive XR Processor that can accurately balance the RGB and White subpixels simultaneously for extreme brightness.
+Sony A90J Master Series OLED 4K TV (available in 83- and 65-inches): The A90J earns its Master Series status by being one of the brightest OLED TVs ever made - this is because of Sony’s work on thermal dissipation and the new Cognitive XR Processor that can accurately balance the RGB and White subpixels simultaneously for extreme brightness.

-You'll be getting 4K resolution, as well as 4K/120Hz video at 48Gbps through multiple (at least two) HDMI 2.1 ports, and both VRR (variable refresh rate) and ALLM (auto low latency mode).
+You'll be getting 4K resolution, as well as 4K/120Hz video at 48Gbps through two HDMI 2.1 ports, and both VRR (variable refresh rate) and ALLM (auto low latency mode).
 The A90J also supports Dolby Atmos passthrough, as well as HDR10 and Dolby Vision dynamic HDR.
 That said, it's not cheap (you can see the pricing below).
-The 55-inch and 65-inch models are now available to pre-order, with the 83-inch coming in May.
+The 55-inch and 65-inch models are now available.

 Read more: Sony A90J OLED

 - Sony XR-83A90J: Pricing to be announced